-9. Stock-Based Compensation
+10. Stock-Based Compensation

 In fiscal 2009, the stockholders of the Company approved the 2009 Stock Incentive Plan (the "2009 Plan") and the 2009 Employee Stock Purchase Plan (the "2009 Purchase Plan").
-On April 15, 2014, the stockholders of the Company approved amendments to both the 2009 Plan and the 2009 Purchase Plan.
+In fiscal 2014, the stockholders of the Company approved amendments to both the 2009 Plan and the 2009 Purchase Plan.
 The amendments authorized additional shares of common stock for issuance, to comply with changes in applicable law, improve the Company's corporate governance and to implement other best practices.
 The amended plans are currently effective.

 Stock-based compensation costs are based on the fair values on the date of grant for stock options and on the date of enrollment for the employee stock purchase plans, estimated by using the Black-Scholes option-pricing model.
-The fair values of stock awards and restricted stock units (RSUs) equal their intrinsic value on the date of grant.
+The fair values of stock awards (such as restricted stock units (RSUs), performance stock units (PSUs) and restricted stock awards (RSAs)) equal their intrinsic value on the date of grant.
 The fair values of market stock units (MSUs) generally are estimated using a Monte Carlo simulation based on the date of grant.